AVXPANAOR/MedInternsGuide/README.md

 #### Medical Humanities
 Without trying to enter the shark-infested waters of the philosophy of medicine explicitly, the following books may expand your understanding of medicine as a social practice.

-* **Foucault, The Birth of the Clinic: An Archaeology of Medical Perception**: Interprets the advent of modern medicine history, and the epistemic ruptures that brought it about.
+* **Foucault, The Birth of the Clinic: An Archaeology of Medical Perception**: Interprets the history of modern medicine's advent, and the epistemic ruptures that brought it about.
 * **Foucault, The Birth of Biopolitics: Lectures at the Collège de France, 1978-1979**: Expanding on the concept of biopolitics and medicine as a locus of normalizing power and control.
 * **Bratton, The Revenge of the Real: Politics for a Post-Pandemic World**: A short polemical monograph antagonizing the mainstream interpretations of biopolitics as essentially negative, by endorsing a positive epidemiological view of society.
 *  **Ladyman, Understanding Philosophy of Science**: A solid understanding of the philosophy of science is essential for countering and making sense of the claims of the proponents of pseudoscientific alternative medicine practices.